DTomArt/slot-machine/README.md

 This is a console application for simulating behaviour of a 72x72x72 reel slot machine written fully in Typescript.
 Program prompts user for number of spins.
 If you insert '-1' then the simulation for all possible combinations will start.
 Regardless of simulation mode, the results of simulation will be visible in newly created file after execution 'src/reels.txt' and in console you will get summary of your simulation.
+All possible symbols to be drawn on slot machine(3 in one spin):
+- SINGLE_BAR,
+- DOUBLE_BAR,
+- TRIPLE_BAR,
+- BLACK_GOLD,
+- BLANK.

 ## How to run?
 Install packages using `npm install` and then just use script `npm run start`.